nschlia/ffmpegfs/README.md

   Additionally, after the file is opened, grabbing the entire expected memory block rather than doing a tiny allocation initially, followed by a larger allocation.
 - **Bugfix:** Avoid race condition causing the inter-process semaphore creation to fail for second process.
 - **Bugfix:** Avoid crash during shutdown if cache object had already been closed.
+- **Bugfix:** The AVSEEK_FLAG_FRAME set should be used to seek to frames when building frame sets.
+Otherwise, output images may vary if searched for or continuously decoded.
 - **Enhancement:** Record milliseconds for every log event.
 - **Optimisation:** When reopening after invalidating the cache, the size remained at 0.
 The original size now is once more reserved in order to prevent reallocations.
 - **Optimisation:** To avoid reallocations, save enough space in the cache buffer to hold the entire frame set.